 We recognise our responsibility, when acquiring additions to our archives and collections, to ensure that their care, documentation arrangements and use will meet the requirements of the Archival and Museum Accreditation Standards.
-This includes using SPECTRUM primary procedures for collections management.
-We will take into account limitations on collecting imposed by such factors as staffing, storage and collection care arrangements.
+This includes using SPECTRUM primary procedures for managing the collections.
+We also recognise the importance of maintaining the integrity of archives through the application of professional archival principles.
+We will take into account limitations on collecting imposed by such factors as staffing, insurance requirements, long-term storage and collection care arrangements.

-In order to develop HES Archives and Collections, we are committed to acquiring information and illustrative material that builds up a comprehensive record of Scotland's historic environment and objects that relate specifically to Scottish Ministers' Properties in Care.
+In order to develop HES Archives and Collections we are committed to acquiring information and illustrative material that builds up a comprehensive record of Scotland's historic environment and objects that relate specifically to Scotlish Ministers' Properties in Care.